sisaxena42/comp423-course-notes/docs/tutorials/rust-setup.md

 ```
 git remote add origin https://github.com/<your-username>/rust-program.git
 ```
 5. Your default branch should be named "main", if it isnt, you can change it by running `git branch -M main`.
+If you do, you'll have to re-add and re-commmit.
 6. Now you can push to your remote repository by running:
 ```
 git push --set-upstream origin main